 Unless you are exempt, all entering freshman and undergraduate transfer students must complete both the Math and Writing Placement Processes before signing up for Premiere or Transition DePaul.
 Students who plan to take a Chemistry or Modern Language class should test as soon as possible, but need not complete these tests in order to sign up for Premiere or Transition DePaul.
-See “When should I complete the Placement Process” below.

 When do I need to complete my required Placement Processes?

 You can log in and complete this process at any time, day or night.
 Math and Writing, unless exempt, must be completed before you can sign up for Premiere or Transition DePaul.
 Students who plan to enroll in a Chemistry class must take the Chemistry Placement Exam at least one week prior to attending Premiere or Transition DePaul.
-Students interested in taking a Modern Language course are strongly encouraged to take the relevant placement exam to insure selection of the appropriate level course.
+Students interested in taking a Modern Language course are strongly encouraged to take the relevant placement exam to ensure selection of the appropriate level course.
 If you have no prior experience in the language you wish to study, you will instead be automatically enrolled for the first course in the sequence.

 Where do I access the Placement Processes?